maddoxfirm

 Once you have undergone the FCE, we will coordinate with the evaluator to ensure the final report reflects the full extent and severity of your physical impairments.
 We check the report for accuracy and any missing information that your insurance company will question.
 We will also coordinate with your treating physicians to review the report and obtain statements of support that the FCE results align with their medical opinions of your disability.

-We always recommend speaking with a trusted attorney before filing or appealing a short or long term disability claim.
-Whether you are looking for assistance in navigating the claims process, appealing a claim denial, or litigating a final adverse decision, The Maddox Firm can help.
-The team at The Maddox Firm will look over your insurance policy, correspondence from your insurance company, medical records, and any other relevant documentation in order to give you personalized guidance on how we can help you win your short and/or long term disability claim.
+Whether you are looking for assistance in navigating the short term disability or long term disability claims process, appealing a claim denial, or litigating a final adverse short term or long term disability decision, The Maddox Firm can help.
+The experienced team at The Maddox Firm will examine your insurance policy, correspondence from your insurance company, medical records, and any other relevant documentation in order to give you personalized guidance on how we can help you win your short and/or long term disability claim.
+Our New Jersey and New York long term disability attorneys help clients nationwide.